|HPS 0410||Einstein for Everyone||Spring 2017|

 Using both words and the appropriate symbols, label:

 past lightlike infinity

-5. (a) Use the conformal diagram below to show that a traveler cannot pass from the world of region III to that of region I; and that light signals also cannot pass from region III to I.
+E. (a) Use the conformal diagram of a Schwarzschild black hole below to show that a traveler cannot pass from the world of region III to that of region I; and that light signals also cannot pass from region III to I.

-E. Use a conformal diagram of a black hole to show that an outside observer can only see a portion of the trajectory of a traveler who falls into the black hole.
+Cc) Use the conformal diagram to show that an outside observer can only see a portion of the trajectory of a traveler who falls into the black hole.

 F. We have learned repeatedly to be suspicious of things that are supposed to exist but whose properties are so set up as to make our detecting them impossible.
 Is the world of region III such a thing?
 We, in region I, cannot visit it or receive signals from it; and no one from region III can visit or signal us in region I.